grafana/loki/docs/sources/operations/shuffle-sharding.md

 ### The impact of “query of death”
 In the event a tenant is repeatedly sending a “query of death” which leads the querier to crash or getting killed because of out-of-memory, the crashed querier will get disconnected from the query-frontend and a new querier will be immediately assigned to the tenant’s shard.
 This practically invalidates the assumption that shuffle-sharding can be used to contain the blast radius in case of a query of death.

-To mitigate it, Loki allows to configure a delay between when a querier disconnects because of a crash and when the crashed querier is actually removed from the tenant’s shard (and another healthy querier is added as replacement).
+To mitigate it, Loki allows configuring a delay between when a querier disconnects because of a crash and when the crashed querier is actually removed from the tenant’s shard (and another healthy querier is added as a replacement).
 A delay of 1 minute may be a reasonable trade-off:

 - Query-Frontend: `-query-frontend.querier-forget-delay=1m`
 - Query-Scheduler: `-query-scheduler.querier-forget-delay=1m`